rinward23/AstroEngine/docs/module/developer_platform/submodules/installers/windows_one_click.md

 Deliver a telemetry-free, GUI-driven Windows setup experience that allows non-technical stakeholders to install, configure, launch, and remove AstroEngine without manual terminal usage.
 The installer must respect module integrity (no loss of channels/subchannels), rely exclusively on verified datasets (Solar Fire exports, Swiss Ephemeris where available), and prepare the app so every runtime response is sourced from real data.

+### 1.1 MVP Reliability & Operations Enhancements

+The MVP scope now locks in the following high-impact upgrades from the reliability and operations backlog:

+1. **Self-Service Repair / Re-run Post-Install** – Provide a single entry point (Start Menu shortcut + `PostInstallRepair.ps1`) that recreates the virtual environment, reinstalls hashed dependencies, reapplies Alembic migrations, and reruns health probes.
+The workflow preserves `var/dev.db`, appends to rotating logs, and surfaces a consolidated success/failure banner.
+2. **Automatic Port Conflict Resolution** – Launch orchestrators must probe 8000 (API) and 8501 (UI), selecting the next free ports in the range 8000-8010 / 8501-8511 when conflicts arise.
+Resolved port numbers are persisted to `.env`/`config.json`, echoed to the console, and printed in the Start Menu status page so operators know which endpoints to hit.
+3. **Rotating Installer & Runtime Logs** – Ship PowerShell helpers that rotate `%LOCALAPPDATA%\AstroEngine\logs\*.log` daily with a 10 MB cap per file (3 historical archives).
+Add a Start Menu shortcut labeled **Open Logs Folder** that targets the log directory for quick troubleshooting.

 ## 2. Release Targets & Editions

 | Edition | Packaging | Internet Requirement | Notes |